toradex/meta-toradex-security/docs/README-secure-boot-k3.md

 - RSA (2048 and 4096)
 - ECDSA (secp256 and secp521)

-Here are some instructions to create the keys.
-Be aware that this is just an example since you might want to define your own process to create and store the keys.
+The steps below show one way to generate the keys with OpenSSL on the build host.
+Treat this as a development example — in production you will likely want a different process for creating and storing the keys (see the note on key storage at the end of this section).

 Export some variables to configure the location and the name of the keys: